pagkly/Zed/Investopedia4/R Multiple When Valuing a Company.md

 # Enterprise-Value-to-Revenue Multiple – EV/R Definition

 > ## Excerpt
-> The enterprise value-to-revenue multiple (EV/R) is a measure of the value of a stock that compares a company's enterprise value to its revenue.
+> The enterprise value-to-revenue multiple (EV/R) is a measure of the value of a [[Stock|stock]] that compares a company's enterprise value to its revenue.

 ---

-When You Should Use the EV/R Multiple When Valuing a Company
+When You Should Use the EV/[[R Multiple When Valuing a Company]]
 ## What Is the Enterprise Value-to-Revenue Multiple (EV/R)?

-The enterprise value-to-revenue multiple (EV/R) is a measure of the value of a stock that compares a company's enterprise value to its revenue.
+The enterprise value-to-revenue multiple (EV/R) is a measure of the value of a [[Stock|stock]] that compares a company's enterprise value to its revenue.
 EV/R is one of several fundamental indicators that investors use to determine whether a stock is priced fairly.
 The EV/R multiple is also often used to determine a company's [[valuation]](https://www.investopedia.com/terms/v/valuation.asp) in the case of a potential acquisition.
 It’s also called the [[enterprise value-to-sales]](https://www.investopedia.com/terms/e/enterprisevaluesales.asp) multiple.

 ### Key Takeaways

--   A measure of the value of a stock that compares a company's enterprise value to its revenue.
+-   A measure of the value of a [[Stock|stock]] that compares a company's enterprise value to its revenue.
 -   Often used to determine a company's valuation in the case of a potential acquisition.
 -   Can be used for companies that do not generate income or profits.